menandmice/micetro_docs/guides/user-manual/dns_zones.rst

 SOA
 """"
-The Start of Authority or SOA record is displayed as a collection of fields in the Inspector pane.
+The Start of Authority, or SOA record, is displayed as a collection of fields in the Inspector pane.

 .. csv-table:: SOA Information
   :header: "Field", "Description"